dev-ninja11/react_blog/README.md

   `json-server` is what I used for my  backend API.
 I was able to create the RESTful API so that I can perform the CRUD operations.

-   When working with  many components in a react project, `react-router` makes it easy to  create route  for each component
+   When working with  many components in a react project, `react-router` makes it easy to create  a route for each component